A Guide To Self Assessment

 Making a tax payment

-Tax payment due must be made by midnight on 31 January.
+Tax payments are due by midnight on 31 January.

-For those who also make payments towards the next tax year, called Payment on Account, those payments are due by 31 July.
+For those who also make payments towards the next tax year, known as Payments on Account, further payments are due by 31 July.

-It is recommended to set aside money throughout the year towards your tax bill to avoid incurring any financial shortfalls when the tax payment deadline nears.
+As part of sound financial planning for directors, it is recommended to set aside money throughout the year towards your tax bill to avoid financial pressure as deadlines approach.

 If you no longer need to send a tax return

-You must tell HMRC if you believe you no longer need to send a tax return.
+You must inform HMRC if you believe you no longer need to submit a tax return.

 Further information and guidance

-More information and guidance, and latest news and updates can be found on the HMRC website.
+More information, guidance, and the latest updates can be found on the HMRC website.

 Want to learn more?